 Sl No Description of the Topic Contact Hours ONLY ON AUTOCAD 1.
 Introduction to AutoCAD Basic commands and simple drawings, polygons 2+2 2.
 Conic Sections - I Construction of ellipse, parabola and hyperbola given focus and eccentricity.
 2 3.
 Cycloids (cycloid & epicycloid) and Involutes (involutes of triangle, square & circle) 2+2 4.
 Scales (plain & diagonal scales) 2 USING CONVENTIONAL DRAWING 5.
 Principles of Engineering Graphics and their significance, Usage of drawing instruments 2 6.
 Orthographic Projections - Projections of points in different quadrants.
 2 7.
 Introduction to straight lines and projections of straight lines.
+2+2

 Line parallel to both the planes, line perpendicular to or inclined to one reference plane, Line inclined to both the reference planes.
-2+2 8.
-Projections of planes - I: Perpendicular planes 2 9.
+8. Projections of planes - I: Perpendicular planes 2 9.
 Projections of planes - II: Oblique planes 2 10.
 Projections of solids - I: Polyhedron and solids of revolution, Projections of solids in simple position.
-2

-11. Projection of solids - II: Projections of solids when the axes inclined to 2 one or both the reference planes.
-12. Isometric projection - I: planes and simple solids 2 13.
+2 11.
+Projection of solids - II: Projections of solids when the axes inclined to one or both the reference planes.
+2 12.
+Isometric projection - I: planes and simple solids 2 13.
 Development of surfaces/;Pyramid, Prism, Cylinder and cone 2 14.
 Isometric projection - II: combination of two or three solids 2 15.
 Conversion of Orthographic Views to Isometric views and vice-versa 2

-- 1. Elementary Engineering Drawing, ND Bhatt, Charotar publishers - 2.
-Engineering Drawing, KL Narayana & P Kannaya, Scitech publications - 3.
-Engineering Drawing Graphics & Auto cad, K Venugopal, New Age International - 4.
-Engineering Drawing with a primer on Auto cad, AN Siddique et al, Prentice Hall of India Ltd
+- 1. - Elementary Engineering Drawing, ND Bhatt, Charotar publishers Engineering Drawing, KL Narayana & P Kannaya, Scitech publications 2. - 3. - Engineering Drawing Graphics & Auto cad, K Venugopal, New Age International Engineering Drawing with a primer on Auto cad, AN Siddique et al, Prentice Hall of India Ltd 4.

-Course Code C Core / Elective
+Course Code Core / Elective

-S25ES112AD IT WORKSI Core
+S25ES212AM IT Workshop Core

-D Contact hours per week CIE CEE C 1'4
+Prerequisite Cor ntact hour s per wee k CIE CEE Credits

-Prerequisite L T D P CIE SEE Credits
+Trefequisite L L T D P CIE SEE Credits

-- - - 2 40 60 1
+0 0 0 2 40 60 1

-- 1. IT Workshop is a practical learning environment where students can gain hands-on experience with various computer hardware, IT technologies and tools. - 2.
-To extend student's knowledge in basics of computers hardware and Software. - 3.
-To enable students to understand the operating systems Windows /Linux and Installation - 4.
-To enable students to understand and practice documentation tools MS Word/ Latex. - 5.
-To enable students to understand and practice presentation tools Power Point. - 6.
-To enable students, understand and practice accounting tools MS Excel
+Course Objectives: IT Workshop is a practical learning environment where students can gain hands-on experience with various computer hardware, IT technologies and tools.

+- 1. To extend student's knowledge in basics of computers hardware and Software. - 2.
+To enables students to understand the operating systems Windows /Linux and Installation - 3.
+To enable students to understand and practice documentation tools MS Word/ Latex. - 4.
+To enable student to understand and practice presentation tools Power Point. - 5.
+To enable students understand and practice accounting tools MS Excel